xonsh/scipy-2019-tutorial/tutorial.md

 ]
 .right-column[

-And it really is a `str` with all the methods you would expect:
+And it's a `str` with all the methods you would expect:

 ]